GibilGibil

 Why gibil

-- Fleet for comparisons — test N upgrades or N consumer projects in parallel
+• Fan-out for comparisons: test N upgrades or N consumer projects in parallel

-Set GITHUB_TOKEN as an environment variable to allow the agent to push branches and open PRs directly from the server.
+Set GITHUB_TOKEN to let the agent push branches and open PRs directly from the server.
+Private repos also need it for the initial clone.
 See Remote PR Workflow.

 Next steps